ef4/motion-simulation/README.md

 # Motion-simulator

-This README outlines the details of collaborating on this Ember addon.
+This repo is an experiment on how to compose rich motion-driven graphs with Ember components.

 ## Installation